dzhuang/django-galleryfield/docs/source/settings.rst

     }

-The first part is the static assets required to render the :class:`gallery_widget.widgets.GalleryWidget`.
+The first part is the static assets required to render the :class:`galleryfield.widgets.GalleryWidget`.
 The value includes 2 parts.
 The second part, i.e., ``extra_js`` and ``extra_css`` allow user to add customized static files when customize the rendering of the widget.
-The first part is the static assets required to render the :class:`gallery_widget.widgets.GalleryWidget`.
-The default value for this part is listed in ``gallery_widget.defaults.DEFAULT_ASSETS``.
+The first part is the static assets required to render the :class:`galleryfield.widgets.GalleryWidget`.
+The default value for this part is listed in ``galleryfield.defaults.DEFAULT_ASSETS``.

-.. currentmodule:: gallery_widget.default
+.. currentmodule:: galleryfield.default
-.. autodata:: gallery_widget.defaults.DEFAULT_ASSETS
+.. autodata:: galleryfield.defaults.DEFAULT_ASSETS
    :annotation:
-.. pprint:: gallery_widget.defaults.DEFAULT_ASSETS
+.. pprint:: galleryfield.defaults.DEFAULT_ASSETS

 .. warning::
    This project relies heavily on CSS and JS frameworks/packages, so we strongly suggest using ``django-npm`` to manage the static assets for convenience.
-If you have other options, for example, not willing to have a local copy of those assets, you need to make sure ALL the items in ``gallery_widget.defaults.DEFAULT_ASSET`` properly configure in this setting and can be accessed properly.
+If you have other options, for example, not willing to have a local copy of those assets, you need to make sure ALL the items in ``galleryfield.defaults.DEFAULT_ASSET`` properly configure in this setting and can be accessed properly.